Tier 1 Graduate Entrepreneur visa

 Yes, you can bring your family with you.
 This includes your spouse, partner or children under the age of 18.

 After your extension for an additional 12 months you will have to switch into a Tier 1 Entrepreneur visa.
 Once you obtain it you can settle after 5 years of residence or 3 if you satisfy the acceleration requirement.
-After settlement you will need to live for an additional 12 months and not leave the country for more than 90 days per year.
+Furthermore, after settlement you will need to live for an additional 12 months and not leave the country for more than 90 days per year.

 Can I switch into this visa